f-yanez/f-yanez.github.io/content/posts/gen_ai/week_01_tutorial/index.md

 Welcome to our first hands-on guide!
 Just like we discussed in Monday's article, exploring GenAI is all about finding new ways to integrate it into your daily life.
 Each Thursday, we'll dive into a real-world problem that GenAI can help you solve, using practical examples and hands-on prompts.
 Here's how we’ll approach each guide:

-1. **Define the Problem & Why GenAI Can Solve It:** We'll explore a common challenge and why AI can be your perfect partner in tackling it.
+1. **Define the Problem & Why GenAI Can Solve It:** We'll explore a common challenge and why AI can be your perfect thinking buddy in tackling it.
 2. **Present the LLM-Prompting Tool of the Week:** We'll highlight a specific tool to enhance your AI interactions.
 This week, it's all about **role-playing scenarios**.
 3. **Walk Through the Use Case:** We'll show you a real-world example to help you put this tool into action right away.